compare

 Short answer

-Office Ally is a clearinghouse and practice-management vendor that has operated at the low end of the market for over two decades, offering free claim submission to participating payers and a free practice-management module called Practice Mate.
-It is the most cost-effective entry point in healthcare billing and is genuinely strong for small or single-specialty practices that bill primarily to Medicare and Medicaid.
-Medi is a billing-company operating layer: a platform organized around the billing company as the workspace, with practice contexts, cross-practice work queues, denial workflows, ERA review, underpayment detection, payment posting, and role-based access for teams.
-The two products occupy different parts of the market and are sometimes used together rather than instead of each other.
-Office Ally wins the cost argument at small scale; Medi is built for the operational depth a third-party billing company needs as its book grows.
+Office Ally is a low-cost clearinghouse with a free practice-management module (Practice Mate).
+It is the cheapest entry point in healthcare billing and a genuinely good fit for a small practice billing mostly to Medicare and Medicaid.
+Medi is a billing-company operating layer: one workspace with practice contexts, cross-practice work queues, denial and appeal workflows, ERA review, underpayment detection, and role-based access for a team.
+The two solve different problems and are sometimes run together.
+Office Ally wins on cost at small scale.
+Medi wins on the operational depth a third-party billing company needs as its book grows.

 Choose Office Ally if

-- You manage one practice, or a small handful, and do not need a unified cross-practice work surface
+- You manage one practice, or a small handful, and do not need a cross-practice work surface.

-- Budget is the primary selection criterion and a free clearinghouse plus free practice management is the right economic fit
+- Budget is the deciding factor and a free clearinghouse plus free practice management fits.

-- You are evaluating it as a backup clearinghouse during a primary clearinghouse disruption — Office Ally ran independently during the 2024 Change Healthcare outage and continued processing claims
+- You want a backup clearinghouse for redundancy.
+Office Ally ran independently through the 2024 Change Healthcare outage and kept processing claims.

-- You are a new billing company building a first book and want the lowest possible overhead while you learn the workflow
+- You are a new billing company building a first book and want minimal overhead while you learn the workflow.

 Choose Medi if

-- Your team is organized by function — posters, denial leads, follow-up specialists — and needs work queues that span all client practices
+- Your team is organized by role (posters, denial leads, follow-up specialists) and needs work queues that span every client practice.

-- You need multi-practice A/R visibility, cross-client denial patterns, and per-practice reporting under one workspace
+- You need multi-practice A/R visibility, cross-client denial patterns, and per-practice reporting in one workspace.

-- You are tracking denials, appeals, underpayments, and recovery items across clients and need those surfaced in one queue
+- You track denials, appeals, underpayments, and recovery items across clients and want them surfaced in one queue.

-- Your client practices each have their own EHR, and you want a billing-company-first platform that does not try to replace it
+- Your clients each run their own EHR and you want a billing-company-first platform that does not try to replace it.

-- You need role-based access that restricts offshore or outsourced staff to specific practices without the complexity of separate accounts
+- You need role-based access that restricts offshore or outsourced staff to specific practices without separate accounts.

 Pricing model